-The answer is: technology.
+The answer: technology.

 in 2021 and beyond.
 The COVID-19 outbreak has boosted the adoption of remote working as it has allowed businesses to continue operations during national lockdowns and restrictions.
-For some organizations remote working during lockdown has proven to be so beneficial that they are now asking employees to work remotely at least part of the week, also known as hybrid working.
+For some organizations, remote working during lockdown has proven to be so beneficial that they are now asking employees to work remotely at least part of the week, also known as hybrid working.
 Big companies like Twitter are offering employees the opportunity to work from home forever, and Facebook even thinks it “could get to about half of the company working remotely permanently” within the next five to ten years.

 However, the traditional office is not going away anytime soon.
-While CCS Insights anticipates that more than half of all office-based employees will still mainly be working from home in 2022 and Forrester believes that we will witness a 300% permanent increase in remote workers, other surveys show that more than half of office employees want to return to their workplace.
+While CCS Insights anticipates that more than half of all office-based employees will still mainly be working from home in 2022, and Forrester believes that we will witness a 300% permanent increase in remote workers, other surveys show that more than half of office employees want to return to their workplace.
 As a result, hybrid working is on the rise.

 Hybrid working is the combination of working from the office and working from home.
 Hence, it is not a new phenomenon.
 But with more people working remotely more often, keeping collaboration at its highest can be a real challenge.
 In addition, most hybrid workplaces make the switch from dedicated to shared desks in order to reduce costs and optimize office layout, making collaboration even more difficult.
 That is why offices need to invest in technology that boosts collaboration (and not only productivity like before), and makes it easier for employees to combine remote working with in-office days.

-Hybrid working disrupts the understanding about the purpose of a physical office.
+Hybrid working disrupts the understanding of a physical office.
 This year, corporate offices will transform into collaboration centers instead of productivity hubs.
 The physical office will continue to be important for the social work life.
 However, organizations (and employees) will start using it for meetings, conferences, and co-working activities instead of day-to-day tasks.